faruk-guler/LusuaL/Logging/system-logging.md

 Here we can see that at Jan 27 07:41:32 our cron service ran the cron.weekly job.
 You can view all the event messages that syslog collects with in the /var/log/syslog file.

-## Exercise

-Look at your /var/log/syslog file and see what else is happening on your machine.

-## Quiz Question

-What is the daemon that manages log on newer Linux systems?

-## Quiz Answer

-rsyslogd